 When enabled, attendees can continue to view the chat beyond the end time, but will not be able to send messages.
 When disabled, attendees cannot view the chat after the session end time.

-Mentions is a Pigeonhole-wide setting that is enabled by default for all Chat sessions.
+Mentions is a Pigeonhole-wide setting that is disabled by default for all Chat sessions.
 When enabled, your attendees can mention each other by name in messages.